Non-Profit Groups – the backbone of charitable institutions

 Senate inquiries on the activities of the said organizations questioned the more than 90% of expenditures that were focused on paid fund-raiser events with nothing much given to the Veterans themselves in terms of the assistance they promised.
 They raised alarm bells after veterans started complaining that the said charity was continuing to solicit and obtain funds for their work even if none of the said funds go to the veterans.

 The office of the Attorney General have released many guidelines regarding such activities and that one should call or notify them of any discrepancies or irregularities regarding such matters should they arise to allow proper investigation by the responsible authorities.
 The same is advised for all those who give regularly to charities which should have the main focus of their expenditures focused on the people or cause they intend to help rather than for other purposes.
+The Vietnam comfort women are a group that need real support though.

-Categories: Disabled, Events, Fundraising, Organizations, Tips, Uncategorized, Veterans
+Filed Under: Disabled, Events, Fundraising, Organizations, Tips, Uncategorized, Veterans

 Would You Surrender Your Folks to a Retirement Home?